astorDev/versy/README.md

 # Versy

 Scripts and GitHub Actions for creating versions of: [NuGet](./nuget/README.md), [Docker Images](./calver/docker/action.yaml), and others.
-Build mostly on [CalVer](./calver/README.md) - seemless date-based versioning system.
+Build mostly on [CalVer](./calver/README.md) - seamless date-based versioning system.
 You can check how it works by running the script below:

 ```sh
 export BRANCH=feature-one RUN=8